 Sacramental Preparation

-FIRST RECONCILIATION, FIRST COMMUNION, AND CONFIRMATION
+FIRST RECONCILIATION, FIRST HOLY COMMUNION, YOUTH CONFIRMATION

 Our Vision for Sacramental Preparation

 The Sacraments of Confirmation and Eucharist are part of the process of initiation into the community of faith.
-The Christian Initiation of Children states, “Any kind of initiation has to do with a process of being absorbed into and bonded to a group;” and the Rite of Christian Initiation (RCIA), which is the Church’s norm for preparation and celebration of the Sacraments of Initiation, states very clearly that initiation is the responsibility of the entire community and that both the preparation and celebration of these sacraments “takes place within the community of the faithful.”
+The Christian Initiation of Children states, “Any kind of initiation has to do with a process of being absorbed into and bonded to a group;” and the Order of Christian Initiation (OCIA), which is the Church’s norm for preparation and celebration of the Sacraments of Initiation, states very clearly that initiation is the responsibility of the entire community and that both the preparation and celebration of these sacraments “takes place within the community of the faithful.”

 So, while the family should always be the primary vehicle for initiation of a child, the Church community and the child’s faith formation community are also a necessary part of the network of communities responsible for a child’s preparation for these sacraments.